 OpenFabric

-OpenFabric a dual stack protocol.
-A single OpenFabric instance is able to perform routing for both IPv4 and IPv6.
+OpenFabric is a dual-stack protocol.
+A single instance can simultaneously route both IPv4 and IPv6 traffic.

 Configuration